cosmicexplorer/dot-star-ignore/README.md

 Then, patterns in `.npmignore` files will take precedence over `.gitignore` patterns in the same directory.

 ## IgnorePattern

+This class represents a pattern drawn from a `.gitignore`-like file.
+It creates a regular expression and matches it against files encountered in the file system during the operation of `getIgnored`.

 ```javascript
 new IgnorePattern(